 How to get to Hampstead in London!
 Hampstead has 2 stations- Hampstead Station on the Northern Line and Hampstead Heath on the overground.
 (FYI- I’m basing the below guide to Hampstead on you getting off at Hampstead Underground station)

 If you’re not in London already and need to book train tickets to London, be sure to check out The Train Line.
 I use them all the time to compare the best train times, journey lengths and prices!

-There’s an array of places to get breakfast and/or a coffee from the chain cafes of Le Pain Quotidien, to Pauls, to Gails, to the independent cafes like Ginger & White, Coffee Cup and Melrose and Morgan.
-For a full list of brunch spots have a look at this post: My Recommended Places To Eat Brunch in Hampstead, London.
+There’s an array of places to get breakfast and/or a coffee in Hampstead from the chain cafes of Le Pain Quotidien, to Pauls, to Gails, to the independent cafes like Ginger & White, Coffee Cup and Melrose and Morgan.

-Hampstead is also home to lovely stores, again a few chain stores and some independent stores.
-They are however, fairly upmarket stores (Hampstead is pretty fancy!) but if you want a bargain (or at least a bargain in some people’s eyes) then there are also a few charity shops which are more upmarket than you’re usual charity shop elsewhere if you know what I’m saying!
+Hampstead is also home to lovely shops and stores, again a few chain stores and some independent stores.
+They are however, fairly upmarket stores (Hampstead is pretty fancy!) but if you want a bargain then there are a few charity shops which are more upmarket than you’re usual charity shop elsewhere if you know what I’m saying!

 Once you have had a walk around the High Street then head up Flask Walk which is the little street next to Pauls Bakery.
 This section of street is only small but it’s lovely, especially with the antiques shop and the florist shops spilling out onto the street.